sovity/edc-ce/docs/Backend/Management-API/secrets-api.md

 {% endcode %}

 - `@id`: Unique identifier (alias) for the secret.
-- `edc:value`: The secret value to be stored.
+- `value`: The secret value to be stored.

 ### 2. Retrieve a Secret